Creating and Using SQL Code Snippets (Quick Ref)

 You can also use SSMS template parameters (<parameter_name, data_type, default_value>) in snippets.
 SQL Prompt will call the Specify Values for Template Parameters function in SSMS, and when you invoke the snippet, you're presented with a SSMS form for specifying the template parameter values.

-- From scratch – use the SQL Prompt - Options menu and navigate Snippets > New… (or Edit…)
+- From scratch – use the SQL Prompt - Options menu, or SQL Prompt - Snippet Manager, and choose Snippets > New… (or Edit…)

 - From existing SQL Text – highlight the text in the query pane and select Create Snippet from the Action menu or from the right-click context menu